Sam Wood: Saratoga Trunk (1943, released 1945), Warner Brothers

-Three Comedies: Casanova Brown, Guest Wife and Heartbeat: 1944-1946
+Three comedies: Casanova Brown, Guest Wife and Heartbeat: 1944-1946

 Wood continued his collaboration with Cooper in a comedic vein after the delayed release of Saratoga Trunk with International Pictures' Casanova Brown (1944), a vehicle intended to appeal to female movie patrons.
 Cooper absconds with his own infant daughter from a maternity ward in order to prevent his former wife offering the child up for adoption.
 Wood's situation comedy was no more than a moderate success.

 Wood followed with Guest Wife (1946) starring Claudette Colbert and RKO's Heartbeat (1946) starring Ginger Rogers.

 A cinematic "trifle" largely carried by the virtues of star Colbert, Guest Wife also benefits from Wood's expert handling of his cast, "a talent in itself."
 Biographer Tony Thomas summarizes Wood's approach to controlling his actors:

 Wood rejoined Ginger Rogers after their success in the romance Kitty Foyle (1940) to film a remake of French director Henri Decoin's 1939 Battement de coeur, in Heartbeat.
 The Dickensian theme features Rogers as an Oliver Twist-like character who enlists to serve the Fagin-like figure (Basil Rathbone) as a pickpocket.
-The picture would have been better served is Wood possessed "the sly touch of a Guitry or a Lubitsch" rather than Wood's obvious humor.
+The picture would have been better served if Wood possessed "the sly touch of a Guitry or a Lubitsch" rather than Wood's obvious humor.